Editing digitized home movies on a vintage film projector.

 Think of white balance as the foundation for accurate colors.
 It tells the camera what "true white" looks like, which helps all the other colors fall into place correctly.
 Adjusting this can remove unnatural color casts.
 Exposure is all about brightness.
 Old footage can often be too dark (underexposed) or too bright (overexposed).
 A quick adjustment can reveal details hidden in the shadows or tone down overly bright spots.
 Getting the exposure right is crucial for a balanced, easy-to-watch video.
 Most editing programs let you tweak these settings with simple sliders, giving you a lot of control over the final look.

-Fix Common Video Problems
+Quick Fixes for Common Video Problems

 When you combine clips filmed on different days, with different cameras, or in different lighting, you often end up with noticeable visual shifts.
 One clip might be warm and sunny, while the next is cool and dark.
 This color inconsistency can be jarring for the viewer and make your video feel disjointed.
 The color correction tools we just talked about are perfect for solving this.
 By applying similar color and exposure settings across your clips, you can create a seamless viewing experience where the focus stays on the memories, not the technical flaws.